cjus/node-neo4j-presentation/presentation/readme.md

 Since infancy, we catalog objects and assign properties to them, we then map objects to one another based on their relationship.
 This process continues in our minds throughout our lives.

 Think about any complex topic you've had to learn.
-Perhaps you began by reading introductory material that provided you a high-level overview.
+Perhaps you began by reading introductory material that provided you with a high-level overview.
 During that process, you were exposed to new terms.
 And as you learned more about them you were able to associate characteristics or properties to those terms.
 As you continued learning, you were able to identify relationships allowing you to associate a topic to other topics you already understood.

+Our minds definitely organize information by creating mental graphs.
 It turns out that our memories are a sort of graph database.
-In fact, one way of improving memory is to create new links (or associations) to existing memories.
+In fact, one way of improving memory is to build more mental graphs by creating new links (or associations) to existing memories.

-Not only do our brains build graphs, we've taught machines to do so as well, using the science of machine learning.

 ## Graph databases